jpitoniak/11ty-starter/README.md

 * A Jekyll-style `markdownify` filter for parsing Markdown inside variables
 * Support for [WebC](https://www.11ty.dev/docs/languages/webc/) components
 * A default layout using [Bamboo CSS](https://rilwis.github.io/bamboo/)
 * Automatic building and minification of JavaScript and Less assets using [esbuild](https://esbuild.github.io/) (Yes, I prefer Less to Sass.
 I'm weird.)
+* Tagging of JavaScript and CSS URLs with a version hash to prevent issues with agressive caching

 ## How To Use